 There is a wide range of rabbit housing and care options and we have included some links to products below to help you get started!
-By purchasing items directly from the links below, we earn a small commission, so we appreciate your support that helps us generate this content!
+By purchasing items directly from the links below, we earn a small commission (at no cost to you), so we appreciate your support that helps us generate this content!

 Food and Water Containers

 Due to their wooly facial furnishings, water bottles work very well for Lionheads to keep them clean and dry.
 We recommend bottles with a ball drinking tip such as the bottle below.

 J-feeder style food containers can be mounted to the outside of the hutch allowing for easy refilling and the mesh bottoms are helpful to sift fines out of the pellets.

 Stoneware bowls are also great for feeding as they are not easily tipped over.

 If your rabbit sits in its food bowl (or uses it as a litterbox!), one that can be mounted higher on the wall of their enclosure can be an excellent solution.